-- 1 To develop student's knowledge and understanding of the fundamentals of Biology and associated practical and field skills. - 2 To introduce disciplines underpinning the understanding of biology, such as biochemistry, genetics, ecology and evolution. - 3 The course will progressively develop student's skills and interests.
-By Stage 3 there will be opportunity to study more specialised aspects of the subject and carry out independent investigative and analytical studies in greater depth. - 4 To provide a Biology curriculum enhanced by an active research environment that will encourage critical thinking. - To stimulate an informed interest in Biology and engender an awareness of how current developments in biology affect the overall well being of our planet and society. - To provide a flexible programme which meets much of the Quality Assurance Agency Benchmark Statements for 'Biosciences' within either an organismal biology or an ecology and behaviour stream. - 7 To lead to a qualification which meets the criteria of the Honours level of the Framework for Higher Education Qualifications. - 8 To provide an environment within which students can enjoy and be enthused by their learning experience. - 9 To give awareness of new technologies and the skills and aptitudes needed for the development of a wide variety of careers, both within and without Biology
+- To develop a student's knowledge and understanding of the fundamentals of Biology and associated practical and field skills. - To introduce and develop disciplines underpinning the understanding of biology, such as biochemistry, genetics, statistical analysis and molecular biology. - 3 The course will progressively develop student's skills and interests as appropriate for the chosen specialist options.
+By Stage 3 there will be opportunity to study more specialised aspects of the subject and carry out independent investigative and analytical studies in greater depth. - 4 To provide a Biology curriculum enhanced by an active research environment that will encourage critical thinking and provide an introduction to contemporary genomics approaches to biology. - To stimulate an informed interest in Biology and engender an awareness of how current developments in biology affect the overall well being of our planet and society. - To provide a flexible programme which meets much of the Quality Assurance Agency Benchmark Statements for 'Biosciences' with an emphasis either on molecular and microbial aspects (JH Biol/Chem), organismal biology or ecology and behaviour (JH Biol/Psych). - 7 To lead to a qualification which meets the criteria of the Honours level of the Framework for Higher Education Qualifications. - 8 To provide an environment within which students can enjoy and be enthused by their learning experience. - 9 To raise awareness of new technologies and the skills and aptitudes needed for the development of a wide variety of careers involving biological sciences.